 Peter is a member of the editorial board of Curator, the museum field’s leading peer-reviewed journal, and was previously the journal’s associate editor for theory and practice; his articles and reviews have appeared regularly in its pages.
 He was also a founding advisory board member of the Center for the Future of Museums at the American Alliance of Museums and an affiliate of the Cultural Policy Center at the University of Chicago, where he helped develop a national study of the building boom in arts facilities and gave several talks.
-Peter has been an invited speaker at conferences and symposia of the National Endowment for the Arts, Grantmakers in the Arts, Alliance for the Arts at Research Universities, League of American Orchestras, Science Festival Alliance, Association of Science & Technology Centers, Visitor Studies Association, Arts Marketing Association.
-He has guest lectured at the Yale School of Drama and Getty Leadership Institute.
+He has been an invited speaker at conferences and symposia of the National Endowment for the Arts, Grantmakers in the Arts, Alliance for the Arts at Research Universities (a2ru), Indiana University’s Center for Cultural Affairs, the League of American Orchestras, Science Festival Alliance, Association of Science & Technology Centers, Visitor Studies Association, and the UK-based Arts Marketing Association.
+He has guest-taught at the Yale School of Drama and the Getty Leadership Institute.

 Prior to Slover Linett, Peter worked on the for-profit side of culture, learning about storytelling and audience engagement in positions at Warner Bros. in Burbank, CA and HBO in New York City.
 A humanities nerd by background, he earned his undergraduate degree in music at Yale University and pursued graduate coursework in philosophy of art at the University of Chicago.
 Peter loves hiking, camping, and playing guitar with friends who have better singing voices.
 Before the pandemic, he split his time between Santa Fe and Chicago; he has been weathering the lockdowns in the high desert.